Stowe Gardens: Estate Buildings

-North front
+North Front

 The North Front of Stowe School is closed to visitors.
-In front of the north facade of the house, the forecourt has in its centre an:
+In front of the north façade of the house, the forecourt has in its centre an:

-Equestrian statue of George I
+Equestrian Statue of George I

-This is a greater than life size equestrian statue of King George I by Andries Carpentière, located in the middle of the Forecourt, made of cast lead in 1723.
+This is a greater than life size equestrian statue of George I by Andries Carpentière, located in the middle of the Forecourt, made of cast lead in 1723.
 It is on a tall stone plinth.
 It was this monarch that gave Lord Cobham his title of viscount in 1718 and restored his military command, leading to his involvement in the Capture of Vigo.

 The Menagerie

 Hidden in the woods to the west of the South Vista.
 It was built by the Marquess of Buckingham for his wife as a retreat.
 It was built in stone, c.1781, probably to the designs of Valdrè.
 The 1st Duke converted it to a museum where he displayed his collections, which included a 32 ft long Boa constrictor - at the time the largest in England.
 The building is in private use by Stowe School.